IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-a-CICS-policy.md

 title: Deploying a CICS policy
 tags: [tutorial]
 keywords:
-summary: "The following steps take you through deploying a CICS policy using CICS Explorer."
+summary: "The following steps take you through deploying a sample CICS bundle containing a policy."
 sidebar: cdp_sidebar
 permalink: cdp-Deploying-a-CICS-policy.html
 folder: cdp
 toc: true
 ---

 [CICS policies](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.5.0/fundamentals/policies/policies.html) are used to monitor the state of the CICS region, and the resources and workload in it.
-A policy consists of rules that define the conditions the required to be met for the rule to trigger, and the action to take when the conditions are met.
+A policy consists of rules that define the conditions that are required to be met for the rule to trigger, and the action to take when the conditions are met.

-This tutorial shows how to download an example CICS policy and deploy it using the CICS deploy plug-in.
-The policy will result in a CICS message DFHMP3009 being written when the number of active tasks in your CICS regions goes above 90% of your MXT value.
-This sample is described in article [Using CICS policy system rules to monitor system health](https://developer.ibm.com/cics/2017/07/04/using-cics-policy-system-rules-monitor-system-health/).
+This tutorial shows how to download a sample CICS policy and deploy it using the CICS deploy plug-in.
+The policy rule condition is when the number of active tasks in your CICS regions goes above 90% of your MXT value, and action is to issue message DFHMP3009 to the CICS region JES job log.
+CICS policies and this sample are described in article [Using CICS policy system rules to monitor system health](https://developer.ibm.com/cics/2017/07/04/using-cics-policy-system-rules-monitor-system-health/).

 ### Procedure